Democracy and Dictatorships

-Satanic Mistrust of Human Nature
+Satanic Government and the Distrust of Human Nature

-By Vexen Crabtree 2001 June 25
+By Vexen Crabtree 2001

 This page is a Left Hand Path look at government, from fascist dictatorships to democracy, from a Satanic point of view.
 It is an attack on dictatorships and a defence of democracy and multi-layered government systems, i.e. those with a deep, rather than shallow, chain of command.
 Fascism, a form of government where the State's interests come first, and the people are tools, has potential advantages but those advantages can be better obtained through democratic means and without the disadvantages of dictatorships.